Keeevini/React_High_End_Restaurant_Web/README.md

 ## Design
 The website needs to showcase this restaurant while also be fully compatible with mobile users.

+### Concept
+This will be a high end, fine dining, sushi restaurant.
+The themes will be black and gold, a minimalistic "floating" section arrangement.

 #### Navigation Bar

 The bar features a title on the left, section sublinks in the middle, and a login/book on the right.
 If the width decreases, the section sublinks turn into a hamburger menu that includes a nice translucent overlay.

-### Concept
-This will be a high end, fine dining, sushi restaurant.

 ## Installation/Usage